Ryan1729/palimpsest-processor/README.md

 ##TODO List
 -> "Run" button that inverts colours when clicked
-  -> clciked only when mouse is pressed AND released in button bounds -> when button is clicked invert each instruction in playfield in turn -> actually run instructions.
+-> when button is clicked invert each instruction in playfield in turn -> actually run instructions.
   -> simple register display, init to zero